 To talk with others about experiences with breast implants and other reconstruction options, join the Breastcancer.org Discussion Board forum Breast Reconstruction.

 Editor’s Note: For more information on illness linked to breast implants and what is currently known, listen to our podcast with Frank DellaCroce, M.D.
 FACS .
 Dr. DellaCroce is a founding partner of the Center for Restorative Breast Surgery and St. Charles Surgical Hospital.
+This article was updated on Aug.
+29, 2019, with more current information about breast implant reconstruction.

 Written by: Jamie DePolo, senior editor